girogio/Girogio/README.md

-Co-founder, ex-CTO, Student
+Co-founder, ex-CTO, Researcher
 ------------------------

-I'm Giorgio, an undergrad at the University of Malta studying mathematics and computer science.
-There, I also serve as a student representative on the Board of Studies of the Department of Mathematics.
-Together with some fellow students, I run the Malta Mathematical Society, where we focus on the national development of the academic mathematical disciplines.
+I'm Giorgio, I graduate from the University of Malta studying mathematics and computer science.
+There, I also serve das a student representative on the Board of Studies of the Department of Mathematics.
+I also ran the Malta Mathematical Society, where we focused on the national development of the academic mathematical disciplines.

 My proudest achievement to date is my most recent startup [Avail](https://avail.global) (>130k seed funds), where we strive to make private self-custody the norm in the financial world.
 Through deep integration with [Aleo](aleo.org) (a private-by-design blockchain) we were building a wallet to facilitate  _private, compliant, and seamless transactions_ in the real world.
 Now, I work with [Merqury Cybersecurity](merqury.eu), where we lead the techincal development of [Malta](https://en.wikipedia.org/wiki/Malta)'s first test quantum key distribution network, ([PRISM](https://prism-euroqci.eu)), as part of the [EuroQCI](https://digital-strategy.ec.europa.eu/en/policies/european-quantum-communication-infrastructure-euroqci) initiative.
 I have also worked with [Dedaub](dedaub.com) as an intern.

 In my spare time, I like to play CTFs together with some friends, with whom I've had the honour to represent my country in the ECSC.
 In my spare spare time (if any), I like to read about quantum information, quantum cryptography, zero-knowledge cryptography and anything infosec related.

-* 🌍  I'm based in Malta
+* 🌍  I'm currently based in Vienna
 * ✉️  You can contact me at giorgio (@t) grigolo (d0t) mt

 <a href="https://www.github.com/girogio" target="_blank" rel="noreferrer"><img